Below we present the complete text of ‘More Missing Kids’; episode 1 of The Island of Never

 CASTING SHEETS — MAJOR CHARACTERS

 TONY WELLS: I’m a detective in a city full of liars, cheats, killers, and con-men.
 You’d think that would have made me a cynic.
 And I guess it has a little.
-But underneath the hard-boiled exterior I actually give a damn.
+But underneath the hard-boiled exterior, I actually give a damn.
 I do this job because I want to keep people safe from the animals and predators who roam the dark side of the city.
 I believe in heroes, or at least I want to believe in them.
-Right now I’m not the most popular detective on the force — the Commissioner and the Lieutenant have both got it in for me — but I never would have guessed how much more complicated my life is about to become.
+Right now I’m not the most popular detective on the force — the Commissioner and the Lieutenant have both got it in for me — but I would never have guessed how much more complicated my life is about to become.

 CLAIRE TEMPLETON: I’m the crime reporter for the Star City Tribune.
 I know everyone in this town from the mayor down to the guys who pick up your garbage at four in the morning.
 I’m good at my job too, which is why I get myself into so many scrapes and tight corners.
 I’m fearless, determined, and always get my story — even when there’s no one with the courage to print it!